 Did you forget to include income in your tax return or did not report it at all?

-You may have underreported your income or missed to report foreign assets, you are liable for the interest and penalties.
+You may have underreported your income or missed reporting foreign assets, you are liable for the interest and penalties.
 If there is an intent to deliberately misreport your income and assets, there are additional penalties and even possible legal action including criminal prosecution.

 What is CRA Voluntary Disclosure Program (VDP)?